 6.1.10 Cryptography (SF10)

-The TSF shall provide:
+The TSF shall provide a cryptographic algorithm to be able to transmit and receive objects in a manner protected from data retrieval or modification.

-- A cryptographic algorithm to be able to transmit and receive objects in a manner protected from data retrieval or modification. - Hardware DES, TDES data encryption/decryption capability.
+The TSF shall provide hardware DES, TDES data encryption/decryption capability.